tars/tars/docs/en/tasks-workflow.md

 If you require any dependences, include them there.
 Dependencies, which are not in the main package.json, you can add to the `user-package.json`, which is at the root of the project.
 The format is the same as in the main package.json.
 This is very useful, when you upgrade tars dependencies by command `gulp update-deps`.
 Your dependencies in `user-package.json` will be not overwritten.

 !Do not put your own dependencies in package.json.
 Put them into user-package.json!
+There is only one exclusion — initialization via TARS-CLI. user-package.json won't be created, when you init your project via TARS-CLLI with usual archive with TARS (from current repository).
+You can use common package.json Also, you can [init TARS with TARS-CLI and your own zip-archive with TARS](https://github.com/tars/tars-cli#tars-init).
+If you need to use some additional packages and init project via TARS-CLI, you have to add them to user-package.json in your own TARS and all additional packages will be in package.json automatically.

 So, if there are dependencies from another tasks, require them to the current: